-(1) This scientist names inhibitory cells within the brain which are classified as Type One or Two based on their axon length.
-This man names a "stain" which was used to discover that brain tissue consists of individual neurons.
+(6) This scientist names inhibitory cells within the brain which are classified as Type One or Two based on their axon length.
+A staining method named for this scientist that uses silver chromate led to the discovery that brain tissue consists of individual neurons.
 An organelle named for this scientist passes vesicles [[VEH-sih-kuls]] through folds called cisternae [[sis-TER-nay]].
 For the point, name this Italian biologist whose namesake "apparatus" packages proteins within the cell.